 Anthony Sims is an American contemporary painter born on October 11, 1998, in Southaven, Mississippi (MS).
 He grew up with his mother, older brother, and older sister in Lewisburg, MS, after his father was deported back to Mexico in 2006.
 Anthony graduated from Lewisburg High School in 2017.

-Anthony emerged in Memphis, Tennessee, with his first show at the Brooks Museum of Art in 2017.
-During the summer of 2018, Anthony made his way into several street shows put on by local organizers in Memphis.
-At the beginning of 2019, Sims landed his first official magazine publication in The Pinch Journal from the University of Memphis and his first gallery show at Jack Robinson's Gallery.
+In 2017, Anthony emerged in Memphis, Tennessee, with his first show at the Brooks Museum of Art.
+The following year, he participated in several street shows put on by local organizers in Memphis.
+In 2019, Sims landed his first official magazine publication in The Pinch Journal from the University of Memphis and his first gallery show at Jack Robinson's Gallery.

 That same year, Anthony faced several complications and left Memphis on the verge of homelessness.
 In search of a fresh start, he drove 16 hours to New York City, where he met Diana Vachier.
 After leaving New York in July, Anthony moved to Dallas, Texas.
 The following October, Diana inducted Anthony into the American Pop Art collective created by herself and the late Steve Kaufman.

 In November 2019, LA Producer NugLife commissioned cover artwork from Anthony, and the first project was "Long Flights" with Issa Gold.
 In March of 2020, Kate Cherry, the executive director of the Meridian Museum of Art, accepted Anthony's artwork into the museum's permanent collection, making him one of the youngest artists to ever be accepted into a museum's permanent collection.
 Sims met with Kate Cherry in June of 2020 to donate the works to the museum.
 Anthony left Steve Kaufman's American Pop Art collective at the end of 2020.